Arithmetic Moduli and Lifting of Enriques Surfaces: Projective models of the canonical double cover

 By \cite[Th\'eor\`eme I.6.10]{Jouanolou}, a generic Cartier divisor in $|\pi^\ast\OO_X(C)|$ is irreducible.
 The same theorem, applied to the open and dense subset of $\widetilde{X}$ where $\varphi$ is an isomorphism and where $\widetilde{X}$ is smooth, shows that a generic Cartier divisor is generically reduced.
 Now, Cartier divisors on Gorenstein schemes are Gorenstein and in particular Cohen--Macaulay.
-Thus, a generic Cartier divisor in $|\pi^\ast\OO_X(C)|$ is irreducible, generically reduced and Cohen--Macaulay, i.e., irreducible and reduced, i.e., integral.
+Thus, a generic Cartier divisor in $|\pi^\ast\OO_X(C)|$ is irreducible, generically reduced and Cohen--Macaulay.
+Being generically reduced and Cohen--Macaulay, $C$ is reduced.
+In particular, $C$ is integral.

-Using the adjunction formula and $H^1(\widetilde{X},\OO_{\widetilde{X}})=0$, we conclude that $\varphi$ induces on $D$ the morphism associated to $\omega_D$.
+Using the adjunction formula and $H^1(\widetilde{X},\OO_{\widetilde{X}})=0$, we conclude that $\varphi$ induces on $D$ the morphism associated to the canonical sheaf $\omega_D$.
 Thus, $\varphi$ being birational, the generic $D$ is not hyperelliptic.
-Hyperelliptic in the non-smooth case simply means that there exists a morphism of degree $2$ onto $\PP^1$, see \cite{Schreyer}.
+(Hyperelliptic in the non-smooth case simply means that there exists a finite morphism of degree $2$ onto $\PP^1$, see \cite{Schreyer}.)

 Using Saint-Donat's analysis \cite{Saint-Donat} of linear systems on K3 surfaces, Cossec \cite{Cossec Models} has shown that $\varphi(\widetilde{X})$ in characteristic $\neq2$ is cut out by quadrics:

 \begin{Theorem}[Cossec$+\varepsilon$] Under the assumptions of Theorem \ref{sd1}, the image $\varphi(\widetilde{X})$ in $\PP^{1+C^2}$ is projectively normal and cut out by quadrics, whenever \begin{enumerate} \item ${\rm char}(k)\neq2$, or \item ${\rm char}(k)=2$ and $X$ is a singular Enriques surface. \end{enumerate} \end{Theorem}